AqueductHub/pyaqueduct/docs/plugins.md

 ## Which plugins are available

-[`pyaqueduct.API.get_plugins`](api-reference.md#pyaqueduct.API.get_plugins) method is responsible for listing plugins, available for execution.
+[`pyaqueduct.API.get_plugins`](api-reference.md#pyaqueduct.API.get_plugins) method is responsible for listing plugins available for execution.
 Here is an example of the code to access plugins, their functions and function definitions:

 ```python